rpatterson/nOrg/doc/design.rst

-    hierarchy has a loose coupling to the node hierarchy in order to accommodate a flexible relationship to external structure such as source code in a software project. node state graphs
+    hierarchy has a loose coupling to the node hierarchy in order to accommodate a flexible relationship to external structure such as source code in a software project.
-    ??? model just the next states possible through fields/properties or explicitly model transitions as well?
-It's my experience that defining transitions is a less-than-fruitful cognitive burden.

     If a node corresponds cleanly to a project-related file, the node should have the same name as that file appending a '.nod'